dockstore/dockstore/_docs/organizations-and-collections.md

 To create a collection, go to the collections tab on the organization page and select `Create collection`.
 ![Create Collection](/assets/images/docs/CreateCollection.png)

 Collections have the same core information as organizations.
 The name, display name, and topic are all **required**.
 They can be changed later.
+The collection name and display name must be unique across all collections within the organization.
-* **Name** - the name used in URLs and as an identifier (unique within organization)
+* **Name** - the name used in URLs and as an identifier
-* **Display Name** - the pretty name used anywhere the collection is mentioned (unique within organization)
+* **Display Name** - the pretty name used anywhere the collection is mentioned
 * **Topic** - a short description of the collection (1-2 sentences)

 **Note**: Tools and workflows are added to the collection after it is created.